-Minot is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Minot is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Minot who work in sales jobs (11.80%), office and administrative support (11.24%), and management occupations (7.65%).
+Unlike some cities, Minot isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Minot are a mix of both white- and blue-collar jobs.
+Overall, Minot is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Minot who work in sales jobs (11.96%), office and administrative support (11.14%), and management occupations (9.35%).

+Minot is a somewhat ethnically-diverse city.
 The people who call Minot home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Minot residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Minot include Norwegian, Irish, English, and Swedish.
+Important ancestries of people in Minot include German, Norwegian, Irish, English, and Swedish.

 The most common language spoken in Minot is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.